actions/gh-actions-cache/README.md

 It enables listing of active caches in a repo along with capability to filter by cache key or branch.
 This brings transparency, for example by showing how much storage quota a cache is consuming or which branch a cache was created for etc or how recently was the cache used.

-It also allows deleting a corrupt or incomplete cache.
+It also allows deleting a corrupt, incomplete or dangling cache.
 A cache can be deleted by cache key.
-The cache key can be easily found either using the list capability or by looking at the cache action log in workflow run logs.
+The key can be easily found either using the list capability or by looking at the cache action log in workflow run logs.

 This extension builds on top of [cache management](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#managing-caches) capabilities exposed by GitHub [APIs](https://docs.github.com/en/rest/actions/cache).